The 2020 Census asks cohabitating couples to define their relationship in a new way: "same-sex" or "opposite-sex.”

 Sample question from the 2020 Census / US Census Bureau

-Data from the Census’ 2018 American Community Survey (ACS) not only estimates the number of same-sex couples, but also provides a demographic and geographic understanding of such relationships.
+The Census is delaying the release of the detailed tables from the 2020 Census due in part to the difficulties posed by the COVID-19 pandemic on data collection.
+In the meantime, data from the Census’ 2019 American Community Survey (ACS) not only estimates the number of same-sex couples, but also provides a demographic and geographic understanding of such relationships.

 The annual survey offers a glimpse into gay and lesbian couples in America, but the data is limited.
 Currently, the Census does not tabulate measures of alternative arrangements—such as civil unions or domestic partnerships—and the measurements of the marriage status of same-sex couples have been found by some Census research to be imperfect.